 In another experiment (Fig. 51) with a range of varieties and with two-week shading intervals the maximum yield reduction occurred at different growth stages according to variety.
-P459 and P302 showed the largest reduction at 14-28 days after flowering while the other varieties from flowering.
-In all cases however, the yield component most associated with reduced yield was pod number/m (Fig. 52).
+P459 and P302 showed the largest reduction at 14-28 days after flowering while the other varieties showed the largest reduction 0-14 days from flowering.
+In all cases however, the yield component most associated with reduced yield was pod number/m2 (Fig. 52).
 Difference in source-sink balance between the varieties at different growth stages probably account for these differences.
-The variety P302 has been recommended to the Cassava Program as a variety showing less yield reduction due to shading for use in associated cassava-bean A 14 1 332 80 4 experiments. -is with the second of
+The variety P302 has been recommended to the Cassava Program as a variety showing less yield reduction due to shading for use in associated cassava-bean experiments.